sunsided/minikalman-rs/README.md

 ## Examples

+### Embedded Targets

+An example for STM32F303 microcontrollers can be found in the [`xbuild-tests/stm32`] directory.
+It showcases both fixed-point and floating-point support.

+[`xbuild-tests/stm32`]: xbuild-tests/stm32

 ### `Q16.16` fixed-point

 Run the `fixed` example with the `fixed` crate feature.
 This enables `I16F16` type support, similar to